Brown algae

 Between 1,500 and 2,000 species of brown algae are known worldwide.
 Some species, such as Ascophyllum nodosum, have become subjects of extensive research in their own right due to their commercial importance.
 They also have environmental significance through carbon fixation.

-Brown algae belong to the Stramenopiles, a clade of eukaryotic organisms that are distinguished from green plants by having chloroplasts surrounded by four membranes, suggesting that they were acquired secondarily from a symbiotic relationship between a basal eukaryote and a red or green alga.
+Brown algae belong to the Stramenopiles, a clade of eukaryotic organisms belonging to the SAR supergroup, and are thus not closely related to red algae, green algae, nor green plants (which are all archaeplastids).
+The chloroplasts of brown algae are surrounded by four membranes, suggesting that they were acquired secondarily from a symbiotic relationship between a stramenopile and possibly a red or green alga.
 Most brown algae contain the pigment fucoxanthin, which is responsible for the distinctive greenish-brown color that gives them their name.
-Brown algae are unique among Stramenopiles in developing into multicellular forms with differentiated tissues, but they reproduce by means of flagellated spores and gametes that closely resemble cells of single-celled Stramenopiles.
+Brown algae are unique among Stramenopiles in developing into multicellular forms with differentiated tissues.
+They still reproduce by means of flagellated spores and gametes that closely resemble cells of other Stramenopiles.
 Genetic studies show its closest relative to be the species Schizocladia isciensis, followed by the yellow-green algae.